 Organizing an internship / a product development task can be done by yourself.
 To facilitate making the right choice in terms of a suitable internship / product development task, it is important to make three decisions:

 - Orientation of task.
 You may want to choose a product development task that is more education-oriented (for instance, making a lesson module for a museum type environment) or more communication-oriented (for instance, making an information folder for a patients’ organization).

 - Favourite target audience.
-Choose the target audience you’d most like to work with, f.i. adults, school kids, young children, etc.
+Choose the target audience you would most like to work with, f.i. adults, school kids, young children, etc.

 Please keep the following important guidelines in mind while you try to arrange things:

-- the product development task should clearly be communication / education oriented (not so much marketing if possible);
+- The product development task should clearly be communication / education oriented.

-- the product development task should entail a product that you can work on / develop in a planned way (a personal task), allowing you enough time to do the necessary analyses for the development process first, and then, based on these analyses, you can make the product;
+- The product development task should entail a product you can work on / develop in a planned way (a personal task), allowing you enough time to do the necessary analyses for the development process first, and then, based on these analyses, you can make the product.

-- ideally the product should be something the organization is waiting for and that will be used after you are gone.
+- Ideally the product should be something the organization is waiting for and which will be used after you are gone.

-If you’ve found a potential internship and a possible product development task in time, please let the profile-coordinator know of your plans.
-Only in that way we can check if everything is in order and get in touch with your organization and prospective supervisor there, to get to know each other and to arrange things further.
+If you have found a potential internship and a possible product development task in time, please let the profile-coordinator Liesbeth de Bakker know of your plans.
+Only in that way we can check if everything is in order and get in touch with your organization and prospective supervisor there, to get to know each other and to further arrange things.

-You can contact the lecturer / coordinator, Liesbeth de Bakker, if you still have questions about this internship, and if you would like some help in organizing your internship (often a couple of product development tasks are already available, waiting for the right student; course coordinator has a network of contact persons at relevant internship organizations).
+You can contact the profile coordinator, Liesbeth de Bakker, if you still have questions about this internship, and if you would like some help in organizing your internship (often a couple of product development tasks are already available, waiting for the right student; the profile coordinator has a network of contact persons at relevant internship organizations).